Kuroraiun/my-mkdocs-site/docs/en/02-dev/mkdocs/operations/add-indentation.md

-# Add indentation in instruction steps in Material for MkDocs
+# Add indentation in instruction steps in MkDocs Material

 Indent content correctly inside numbered steps when using Material for MkDocs.